nomomo/Multiple-Monitors-Chrome-Remote-Desktop/README.en.md

 Example:

-- If Left: 1920x1080, Right: 1920x1080, the app opens at 3840x1080, centered on the top left of the leftmost monitor.
+- If the left monitor has a resolution of 1920x1080 and the right monitor has a resolution of 1920x1080: The app opens at 3840x1080 from the top-left corner of the leftmost monitor.
-- If left: 1920x1080, right: 1080x1920 (pivoted monitors), the app opens at 3000x1080, centered on the top left of the leftmost monitor.
+- If the left monitor has a 1920x1080 resolution and the right monitor has a 1080x1920 (pivoted monitor) resolution: The app opens at 3000x1080 from the top-left corner of the leftmost monitor.
 - If you have three 1920x1080 monitors arranged horizontally, the app will open at 5760x1080, centered on the top left of the leftmost monitor.

 ### My app opens at a weird size in a weird place

-Manually specify the app's start position and size by setting autoSizePos in the settings.json file to false and entering the manualWidth, manualHeight, manualPosX, and manualPosY values manually.
+Manually specify the app's start position and size by setting autoSizePos in the settings.json file to false and entering the `manualWidth`, `manualHeight`, `manualPosX`, and `manualPosY` values manually.

-### How should I enter manualPosX and manualPosY when manually entering the app's start position?
+### How should I enter `manualPosX` and `manualPosY` when manually entering the app's start position?

-The top left corner of the monitor set as "Primary Monitor" in the OS's display settings is the starting position of the app when both manualPosX and manualPosY values are 0.
+The top left corner of the monitor set as "Primary Monitor" in the OS's display settings is the starting position of the app when both `manualPosX` and `manualPosY` values are 0.

 Example:

-- If you have two 1920x1080 monitors and your primary monitor is the left monitor, you can enter 0 for manualWidth to have the window open on the left monitor.
+- If you have two 1920x1080 monitors and your primary monitor is the left monitor, you can enter 0 for `manualWidth` to have the window open on the left monitor.
-- If you have two 1920x1080 monitors and your primary monitor is the right monitor, you can enter -1920 for manualWidth to have the window open on the left monitor.
+- If you have two 1920x1080 monitors and your primary monitor is the right monitor, you can enter -1920 for `manualWidth` to have the window open on the left monitor.

 ### I currently have a triple monitor, but the PC I'm trying to remotely access has a dual monitor

-Set autoSizePos to false in your settings.json file, and set manualWidth to the resolution of the PC you're remotely accessing.
+Set autoSizePos to false in your settings.json file, and set `manualWidth` to the resolution of the PC you're remotely accessing.

 Example:

-- If your current PC uses three 1920x1080 resolution monitors, and the PC you're remotely accessing uses two 1920x1080 resolution monitors: Enter 3840 for manualWidth to launch the app to cover the two monitors on your current PC.
+- If your current PC uses three 1920x1080 resolution monitors, and the PC you're remotely accessing uses two 1920x1080 resolution monitors: Enter 3840 for `manualWidth` to launch the app to cover the two monitors on your current PC.
 The app's launch position is determined based on the "primary monitor".
-If the app doesn't launch on the desired monitor, enter -1920 for manualPosX to move the app to the left monitor, or 1920 to move the app to the right monitor.
+If the app doesn't launch on the desired monitor, enter -1920 for `manualPosX` to move the app to the left monitor, or 1920 to move the app to the right monitor.

 ### I have three monitors in a ㄱ-shape and the window size is weird